Culture Terminology 101

 Many words in English have multiple meanings depending on the context.
-The definitions here will be ones that are related to culture.
-As some of these are complex and difficult concepts, I have simplified them as much as possible while still trying to retain their meaning.
+The definitions here are ones that are related to culture.
+Some of these are complex and difficult concepts.
+I have simplified them as much as possible while still trying to retain their meaning.
 Please forgive any oversimplifications and generalizations.
 We are simply touching the surface of these words to begin our exploration.

 Confucianism (유교) is a system of philosophical and ethical teachings founded by Confucius that has greatly influenced Korean society.
 Confucianism outlines values and norms of behavior in social institutions and basic human relationships.
 Each person has a role and obligation to fulfill.
 Confucian values include filial piety, harmonic relationships, and a hierarchical ordering of social life.

-The honorific is a title or word form expressing high status, politeness, or respect and is used to differentiate between formal and informal speech based on relationships.
+The honorific is a title or word form expressing high status, politeness, or respect.
+It is used to differentiate between formal and informal speech based on relationships.
 Examples of the honorific in Korean include 오라버니, 가시다, and 저는 먹었습니다.
 In Korean, honorific is 존댓말 or 높임말.
 While English does not have the honorific in the way that Korean does, Mr., Mrs., Ms., Dr., Master, and Lord are some examples.
-When looking at the honorific as a polite manner of speaking, we can find this in English even though it isn’t quite the same as in Korean.
-For example, if you are speaking to your grandmother, you wouldn’t say, “What’s up?”
-You’d say, “How are you?”
-Also, when making requests, it would be extremely polite to say, “Would you mind if I went to the restroom?” while, “Can I go to the restroom.” is less formal.
-There are more ways in between as well, such as, “May I go to the restroom?”
-When I was looking for the Korean word for honorific, I found this page, which is helpful for those learning Korean.
-Well, for very basic Korean, as it’s even easy for me 😊.

 A low-context culture is a culture that relies on explicit communication and the open direct exchange of ideas and opinions.
 Examples of low-context cultures include the United States, the United Kingdom, Germany, and Switzerland.
 If we try to translate low-context culture into Korean, we get 낮은저문맥 문화.

 In terms of high or low context, there is a spectrum, with some countries being very high-context, some being very-low context, and some falling somewhere in between.
 Things aren’t always black and white.
 For more information, check out Southeastern University’s page on Intercultural Communication.

-Explicit communication is communication that relies heavily on what is said and on verbal communication that is very direct and clear.
+Explicit communication relies heavily on what is said and on verbal communication that is very direct and clear.